OSGeo/PROJ/docs/source/development/migration.rst

 ``+proj=latlon +ellps=clrk66`` and the destination system is described as ``+proj=merc +ellps=clrk66 +lat_ts=33``.
-Since the Mercator projection accepts geodetic coordinates as its input, the description of the source in this case is superflous.
+Since the Mercator projection accepts geodetic coordinates as its input, the description of the source in this case is superfluous.
 We use that to our advantage in the new API and simply state the destination.
 This is simple at a glance, but is actually a big conceptual change.
 We are now focused on the path between two systems instead of what the source and destination systems are.